There is no doubt that working from home is a phenomenon gaining speed and popularity.

 - Avoid overload by saying no when necessary

-- Use an online planning tool like Rodeo to help you manage your tasks.
+- Use an online planning tool like Rodeo Drive to help you manage your tasks.

 You might be tempted to take early morning meetings from bed or the couch – we get it.
 But having a dedicated space to separate your work area from the rest of the home makes a big difference.

 Many people working remotely prefer to work in a room with a door, as this makes it easier to physically distance themselves from distractions.
 This will allow you to focus better and stay productive as you shut yourself off from the usual household noises (aka pets, children, or television).

 The noise level at home will likely be different than in the office, which can impact your productivity.
 Consider whether a sound machine or light background music might improve your focus.

 Regardless of where you choose to work, creating zone spaces can be a great approach when arranging your workspace.
 For example:

 Zone A: Here you should have everything you need right away.
 In this zone, you can work uninterrupted.
 This is where you will keep your laptop, mousepad, writing pad, markers, and phone nearby.

 Zone B: This zone contains things that are used throughout the day, but not as often as those in the first zone.
 A style guide or sticky notes could be included.